-The hazardous material transportation information in this section reflects all revisions as of October 2007.
+The hazardous material transportation information in this section reflects all revisions as of October 2009.
 This section contains partial information relative to the hazardous material requirements.
 The purpose of this section is to prepare an individual for the CDL hazardous material test.
 It should not be used for the hazardous material recurrent training.
 For detailed hazardous material transportation information, consult the regulations or IDOT at 217-785-1181.

-Prior to seeking the Hazardous Materials Endorsement, you must complete the application for the fingerprint and security background checks.
-Call 877-429-7746 or visit www.hazprints.com to complete the application process and make an appointment at a convenient location.
+Prior to seeking or renewing the Hazardous Materials Endorsement, you must complete the application for the fingerprint and security background checks.
+Call 877-429-7746 or visit http://hazprints.tsa.dhs.gov to complete the application process and make an appointment at a convenient location.
 The fee must be paid at the time of application.